Dear fall students and families,

 “Areas of Bolivia with Malaria: All areas <2,500 m (<8,202 ft).
 None in city of La Paz.”

 “Areas of Peru with Malaria: All departments <2,000 m (6,562 ft), including the cities of Iquitos and Puerto Maldonado and only the remote eastern regions of La Libertad and Lambayeque.
 None in the following areas: Lima Province; the cities of Arequipa, Ica, Moquegua, Nazca, Puno, and Tacna; the highland tourist areas (Cusco, Machu Picchu, and Lake Titicaca); and along the Pacific Coast.

-Your semester will begin either in the Santa Cruz department of Bolivia in areas where malaria is not considered a risk, or in the Cusco department of Peru at altitudes above 2800 meters.
+Your semester will begin in the Santa Cruz department of Bolivia in areas where malaria is not considered a risk, or in either the Cusco department of Peru or La Paz, Bolivia at altitudes above 2800 meters.
 Your travels will then take you to various parts of the mountains in the La Paz and Cochabamba departments in Bolivia and the Cuzco and Madre de Dios Departments in Peru at similar altitudes (over 2600 meters).
 Your group will descend to the Amazon for a maximum of two weeks at altitudes between 400 and 1600 meters (either in the Beni Department of Bolivia, or in the Madre de Dios or Ucayali departments of Peru).

 While we cannot give specific medical advice, note that the CDC does say the cities of Cochabamba, La Paz, Sucre, Cuzco, and other areas we travel for the bulk of the course are at altitudes that are above malarial risk areas.